 (3) If a party’s address for service changes, the party must lodge with the Registrar a notice of change of address not more than 3 working days after the change occurs.

-(4) If a document specifies a fax number of a person, the person is to be taken to have consented to being served with documents by fax at that fax number.
+(4) If a document specifies an email address of a person under this rule, the person is to be taken to have consented to being served with documents as attachments to emails sent to that email address.

+[Rule 17 amended: SL 2020/137 r.
+13.]

 18. Personal service

 (1) A document may be served personally on an individual by —